nicklockwood/FXPageControl/README.md

     @property (nonatomic, strong) UIColor *selectedDotShadowColor;
     @property (nonatomic, assign) CGFloat selectedDotShadowBlur;
     @property (nonatomic, assign) CGSize selectedDotShadowOffset;
+    @property (nonatomic, assign) CGFloat selectedDotBorderWidth;
+    @property (nonatomic, strong) UIColor *selectedDotBorderColor;

     @property (nonatomic, assign) CGFloat dotSpacing;

 The `dotColor`/`selectedDotColor` properties are nil by default and will be drawn as black unless otherwise specified.
 If you only specify the `selectedDotColor`, the `dotColor` will be automatically set to the same color, but with 25% opacity.

-The `dotShape`/`selectedDotShape` is `NULL` by default, and will be treated as `FXPageControlDotShapeCircle`.
+The `dotShape`/`selectedDotShape` properties are `NULL` by default, and will be treated as `FXPageControlDotShapeCircle`.
 You can either use one of the supplied shape constants, or supply your own CGPath to be drawn for each dot.
 Note that the path will be retained.

-The `selectedDotSize` is 0 by default and will default to the same size as the `dotSize` (for backwards compatibility).
+The `selectedDotSize` properties are 0 by default and will default to the same size as the `dotSize` (for backwards compatibility).

-The `dotShadowColor`/`selectedDotShadowColor` is `nil` by default, and will be treated as transparent.
+The `dotShadowColor`/`selectedDotShadowColor` properties are `nil` by default, and will be treated as transparent.

+The `dotBorderColor`/`selectedDotBorderColor` properties are `nil` by default, and will be treated as transparent.

+The `dotBorderWidth`/`selectedDotBorderWidth` properties are `0` by default.

-The `dotImage`/`selectedDotImage` is `nil` by default and will override the shape and color options if set.
+The `dotImage`/`selectedDotImage` properties are `nil` by default and will override the shape and color options if set.

-The `dotSpacing` specifies the spacing (in points) between the regular (unselected) dots.
+The `dotSpacing` property specifies the spacing (in points) between the regular (unselected) dots.
 There is no equivalent "selectedDotSpacing" property.

 Most of these properties can either be set programmatically, or in Interface Builder by using the User Defined Runtime Attributes feature.
 Alternatively, you could create a subclass of FXPageControl that overrides the default values for these fields, set in the `-setUp` method.